-This Christmas Pork Roast with Cranberry Relish Glaze is festive enough to serve your family and friends over the holidays, but you’ll never have to tell your guests just how easy it was to make.
+This festive Pork Roast with Cranberry Relish Glaze is special enough to serve your family and friends over the holidays, but you’ll never have to tell your guests just how easy it was to make.
 That can be our little secret!

-**Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making Christmas Pork Roast with Cranberry Relish Glaze is available near the end of this post.
+**Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making Pork Roast with Cranberry Relish Glaze is available near the end of this post.
+OR click on the “jump to recipe” button (found above) to be taken directly to the recipe.

 - 3 – 3½ pound pork roast